Skip navigation

 2. The University does not permit discrimination against potential staff due to breaks in service or career progression or due to the need to meet family responsibilities.
 Assessing achievements relative to opportunity involves giving consideration to the particular circumstances and experiences of the staff member.
 This supports appropriate evaluation of achievements in relation to productivity, the ability to participate in certain types of activities, and the consistency of activities or output over the period of consideration.
 The circumstances and experiences which a candidate may disclose during their application form include:

-• family responsibilities (eg. child rearing, elder care), illness of a partner/dependent);
+1. family responsibilities (i.e. child rearing, elder care), illness of a partner/dependent);

-1. During shortlisting, the selection committee must review the candidate application form for disclosures in relation to prior disciplinary information.
-Any disclosed disciplinary action is discussed with the College General Manager, Service Division Director or Portfolio Head, prior to shortlisting the candidate for interview.
+1. During shortlisting, the Selection Committee must review the candidate application form for disclosures in relation to prior disciplinary information.
+Any disclosed disciplinary action is discussed with the delegate, prior to shortlisting the candidate for interview.

 Interviews

-1. Interviews are conducted face-to-face, over the telephone or via a video link-up.
+1. Interviews are conducted face-to-face, over the telephone or video.
 Candidates must be asked if any adjustments are required for the interview to ensure a barrier-free process.
 Candidates are not required to disclose that they have a disability.

 Stakeholder and Liaison processes

-1. A Stakeholder process is recommended required for key leadership positions such as College Heads, Service Division Directors and Academic Directors.
-A Stakeholder process is often used to canvass views from an area on those short listed for interview and then report back to the selection committee.
+1. A stakeholder process is recommended for key leadership positions such as College Heads, Service Division Directors and Academic Directors.
+A stakeholder process is often used to canvass views from an area on those short listed for interview and then report back to the Selection Committee.

-2. A Liaison Committee may be used for Academic positions, and is formed within the College or School.
+2. Subject to approval, a Liaison Committee may be used for Academic positions, and is formed within the College or School.
 This would normally consist of a minimum of two members of staff from the area.
-The liaison committee nominates a Chair from among its members.
-All members of the liaison committee are expected to participate in consultation with the College or School and to make themselves available throughout the process.
+The Liaison Committee nominates a Chair from among its members.
+All members of the Liaison Committee are expected to participate in consultation with the College or School and to make themselves available throughout the process.

 3. Liaison Committees limit strong candidate pools, as best recruitment practices ensure the confidentiality of all candidates.
 As such, approval to use a Liaison Committee for an Academic vacancy is granted by the Dean.

-• liaise with the Chair of the selection committee on the organisation of the seminar presentations.
-The liaison committee is responsible for organising the seminar rooms, ensuring that the requested equipment is available, and staff and student attendance at the seminars, i.e. circulation of seminar details to encourage attendance;
+1. liaise with the Chair of the Selection Committee on the organisation of the seminar presentations.
+The Liaison Committee is responsible for organising the seminar rooms, ensuring that the requested equipment is available, and staff and student attendance at the seminars, i.e. circulation of seminar details to encourage attendance;

-• prepare a report to the selection committee including how the views of the area were canvassed and a summary of findings in relation to each candidate ranking applicants in order of preference.
+4. prepare a report to the Selection Committee including how the views of the area were canvassed and a summary of findings in relation to each candidate ranking applicants in order of preference.

 Reference and background checking

-1. The University requires completion of pre-employment background checking prior to a formal offer of employment being issued, in accordance with the Background Checking Procedure
+1. The University requires completion of pre-employment background checking prior to a formal offer of employment being issued, in accordance with the ANU Procedure: Background checking.

 2. Referee reports are a requirement of all recruitment processes at the University.
 While referee's reports may be sought orally or in writing, the University strongly recommends oral references.
 Referee's reports can help to differentiate between applicants with strong claims for the position.
 They are undertaken to ensure that claims made by an applicant in their written application and at interview are substantiated.
 They also improve knowledge of an individual's work performance, competence, overall ability and potential.

-1. At the completion of the recruitment process, the selection committee report is completed and signed by the selection committee and then approved by the delegate.
+1. At the completion of the recruitment process, the Selection Committee Report is completed and endorsed by the Selection Committee and then approved by the delegate.

-2. Offers of employment are made prior to delegate approval.
+2. Offers of employment are not to be made prior to delegate approval.

 The offer of employment